Co-locating community: Rural revitalization in Fayette and Greenbrier Counties

 “Fayetteville is bursting at the seams when it comes to bringing new entrepreneurs and businesses and taking the same game plan of the region and getting new residents to strengthen our tax base.” said Gabe Peña, Town of Fayetteville Councilmember and BRECC Coalition member.

 The project is designed to help Fayette County diversify its economy.
-By creating 50 hotel rooms, Fayetteville will attract new visitors that drive foot traffic to local business and restaurants.
-The project is also transforming a basketball gymnasium into a business incubation and coworking facility that will foster remote work opportunities and entrepreneurship.
+By creating 50 hotel rooms, Fayetteville will attract new visitors that drive foot traffic to local businesses and restaurants.
+The project is also transforming a former basketball gymnasium into a business incubation and coworking facility that will foster remote work opportunities and entrepreneurship.
 The W.Va.
 Ascend Program, a state-wide effort to attract remote workers to West Virginia, is leading this unique construction project and the design features historic nods, such as stadium seats and a concessions counter, to complement the modern work cubicles and meeting space.
 In addition, 20 new apartments made from converted classrooms will expand Fayette County’s quality housing stock, which has been an ongoing challenge for residents.
 Colorful lockers still line the halls of the historic renovation project.

 Related News